Want to know more about bike lights before buying one?

 Well, there’s a reason for that.

-Now I don’t see any reason why you should even consider non-LED bike lights!
+Now I don’t see any reason why you should even consider non LED bike lights!

-4. Number of Light Modes
+Number of Lighting Modes

+More importantly, you want headlights with Flash/Strobe mode.
 Most headlights today have them.
 But for some strange reasons, there are still lights without them.

 There were major advancement made in lithium batteries in the past 5 years so it’s just not worth the effort to keep replacing batteries, especially if you use the bike lights on a daily basis.

-The chart above shows why Lithium based batteries are preferred, especially for small electronic devices.
+The chart above shows why Lithium-based batteries are preferred, especially for small electronic devices.

-So what's considered a good battery life?
+What’s considered a good battery life?

-6. Mounting Options
+Handlebar Mounting Options

-With most bicycle lights today, the 2 most popular mounting options are using straps mounts and clamp mounts.
+With most bicycle lights today, the 2 most popular mounting options are using straps mounts, and clamp mounts.

 When it comes to mounting locations, there are various options available, depending on the design of the light.

-Top of the Handlebars
+On Top of the Handlebars

-Below the GPS Unit
+Below the Bike Computer Unit